rapidez/docs/src/3.x/cache.md

 To disable the cache while developing, change the `CACHE_DRIVER` in the `.env` file to `null`.
 :::

+## Query caching

+In order to reduce some often made query calls (like those for configuration) and speed these up we've added the ability to call `->getCachedForever()` on queries.

 ## Partial caching

 When you have a template consuming too much time or resources and it doesn't have to do that every time, you could use [`@includeCached()`](https://github.com/rapidez/blade-directives#includecached) to cache the partial.